 Eric R. Havian is a partner in the San Francisco office of Constantine Cannon LLP.
 He has extensive experience representing whistleblowers in qui tam lawsuits.
 He has also represented numerous local governments in False Claims Act matters, including the County of Los Angeles and the City of San Francisco.
 In 2010 California Lawyer Magazine named Mr. Havian a “California Lawyer of the Year.”
 In 2008 the National Law Journal named him as one of the Top 10 “Winning” Attorneys in the nation.
-He has been selected as one of the top 500 lawyers in America by Lawdragon and one of the top lawyers in Northern California by Superlawyers from 2005 through 2014.
-He was recently named to “Who’s Who in America” for 2014.
+He has been selected as one of the top 500 lawyers in America by Lawdragon and one of the top lawyers in Northern California by Superlawyers from 2005 through 2016.
+He was named to “Who’s Who in America” for 2014 and named by Corporate International as a “Global Awards Winner 2017 for Whistleblower Lawyer of the Year in California.”

 Mr. Havian was lead counsel for the relator in a case that concluded in 2014 with the largest stand-alone kickback settlement ever, $400 million, against one of the largest dialysis companies in the country, DaVita.
 The case accused DaVita of paying kickbacks to doctors around the nation in exchange for patient referrals to DaVita clinics.
 He also led a 2009 action that resulted in the largest settlement ever paid by a defense contractor in a whistleblower case, $325 million, against Northrop Grumman for selling defective components for government satellites.
 In 2007 he was lead counsel representing a whistleblower and several schools and other public agencies, in a trial that resulted in a $225 million verdict against an electric utility for overcharging its government customers.
 He also represented a whistleblower and dozens of public agencies as lead counsel in a 13-year litigation that resulted in the 2009 payment of $90 million by companies selling high-lead waterworks parts to California municipalities.
 That case also resulted in several groundbreaking appellate decisions favoring whistleblowers.
 In 2013 Mr. Havian was lead counsel representing a whistleblower, several states, and numerous municipalities in a two-month jury trial, which resulted in a verdict that the largest PVC pipe manufacturer in the world had defrauded its customers over a ten-year period.